 - Muscle imbalance

-At our initial injury prevention appointment in Valley Park, MO, we’ll go through your medical history and analyze your current movement health, strength, and flexibility.
-Then, together with your doctor or any additional medical professionals involved in your care, we’ll develop a customized treatment plan been proven to work by research and studies to get your movement back on track.
+At our initial injury prevention appointment in Valley Park, MO, we’ll discuss your medical history and perform a base evaluation to identify the root causes of your movement dysfunction.
+Then, together with your physician or any additional medical professionals treating you, we’ll create a personalized plan of attack been proven to work through research and studies to get your movement health to the level you need it to to do what you love.

 Posture Dysfunction

 Bad posture is not just an issue for people who sit a lot.
-Athletes and others with active lifestyles can suffer from postural dysfunction when resting, driving, or in specific positions they need to be in for a given activity.
-Optimal posture refers to proper positioning of the neck, torso, pelvis, and extremities in a way that keeps the spine within its natural curves.
-Poor posture can compress the vertebrae, which interferes with our body’s ability to communicate with itself and reach the strength and range of motion you need to achieve.
+Athletes and others with active lifestyles can suffer from postural dysfunction when lying down, sitting, or in certain stances necessary for a given activity.
+Optimal posture means proper positioning of the neck, torso, pelvis, and extremities in a way that keeps the spine within its natural curves.
+Poor posture can bring the bones of the spine closer together, which disrupts communication between your brain and body and makes it difficult to reach the strength and range of motion you need to achieve.
 It can also lead to:

 - Muscle weakness